Midwest Central Railroad: Railroad cars

 The Midwest Central's passenger cars were constructed at the Midwest Central shops using Southern Pacific flat cars, East Broadtop Railroad coal hopper cars, or were custom built on a Midwest Central fabricated chassis.
 There are 3 cabooses: one is all-metal from the White Pass and Yukon Railroad, the second is the last surviving Bellevue and Cascade narrow gauge caboose, numbered 055, and the third is wood construction on a SP flatcar frame by scaling up an HO model Florence and Cripple Creek Railroad caboose to full size.
 The Midwest Central has two Denver and Rio Grande Western Railroad (D&RGW) boxcars (3366 and 3007), one D&RGW gondola, and numerous D&RGW and White Pass and Yukon Route (WPYRR) flat cars.
 The flat cars range from fully restored (D&RGW Nos 6216 and 6206) to extremely rough.
 Many years ago, several East Broad Top coal hoppers were purchased and transported to Mt.
 Pleasant with the thoughts of using the brake gear, draft gear, steel frame and trucks as the starting point for creating additional passenger cars.

 Events

-There are three primary operating events throughout the year: the "Old Threshers Reunion," held on the 5 days ending on Labor Day; "Midwest Haunted Rails," held on the last 3 Friday/Saturday pairs in October along with the "Great Pumpkin Train" held on the MHR Saturdays; and "North Pole Express," held on the 3 Saturday/Sunday pairs starting Thanksgiving weekend.
+There are three primary operating events throughout the year: the "Old Threshers Reunion," held on the 5 days ending on Labor Day; "Midwest Haunted Rails," held on the last 3 Friday/Saturday pairs in October and "North Pole Express," held on the first 3 Saturday/Sunday pairs starting in December.
 The railroad is also available for hire for special occasions.
-During the off-season, equipment can be seen moving about as needed for repairs between the South Station, Old Threhser's Museum "B," and the main shop.
+During the off-season, equipment can be seen moving about as needed for repairs between the South Station, Old Thresher's Museum "B," and the main shop.